 Learn to Differentiate and Care for the 7 Types of Emotional Pain

-There are many pains that could disappear if you start taking our inner emotional world into account more and spending more time managing it.
+There are many types of emotional pain that could disappear if we start taking our inner world into account more and spend more time managing it.

 The most common chronic pain affect areas such as: